Winegrowing

 • Potential for improving cultivation and oenological practices

-• Opportunities to diversify the wine range
+• Opportunities to diversify the range of wines

-• Opportunities for optimising production costs
+• Avenues for optimising production costs

 Regulatory and legal aspects